ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

     4. Press **OK** to exit the **Expression** dialog.
     5. Press **Classify** to re-classify the layer after changing the column or expression.
     6. Apply the style.
     7. If council districts are missing, you may need to change the boundaries of the classes (make the first's **Lower value** smaller, the last's **Upper value** higher).
 This happens sometimes when using expressions.
-I recommend using this method to experiment with expressions and styles, then use the **Field Calculator** to add a column with the expression you choose and style based on that column.
+I recommend using this method to experiment with expressions and styles, then use the **Field Calculator** to add a column with the expression you choose and style based on that column (as you will in the next step).
+ 6. Add a column with the density expression to the layer using the **Field Calculator** and style the layer using your new column.

 ### Exercise 5-5: Points in Polygon